 Some of the damages you may be entitled to collect include compensation for:

 - Emotional/ Mental Suffering

 - Loss of Consortium (your spouse)

-If you have suffered injury or the loss of a loved one as a result of South Florida bicycle accident, contact our offices today for a free, confidential appointment to discuss your rights.
+If you have suffered injury or the loss of a loved one as a result of a Florida bicycle accident, contact our offices today for a free, confidential appointment to discuss your rights.